bndtools/bndtools.github.io/installation.md

 | Latest build snapshot      | `https://bndtools.jfrog.io/bndtools/update-snapshot`    ||

 * Press `Next` and then `Finish`, acknowledging the licenses

+## New: Install Via Pre-Configured Setups

+If you want to start fresh with a clean Eclipse installation, this option is for you.

+The pre-configured setups automatically **install and configure Eclipse**, along with **all required components** for Bndtools — such as Git support, recommended Eclipse plugins, and **Bndtools 7.1.0** itself.

+These setups **do not require an existing Eclipse installation**, making them an easy way for new users to get a fully working Bndtools environment in just a few steps.

+**Download the Bndtools Oomph setups** from the [official repository](https://bndtools.org/bndtools.p2.repo/).

 ## Getting Started Materials